Modiwl QXL-3343:

 Learning Outcomes

-- Students will be able to demonstrate an understanding of the diversity of language used in different communication contexts.
+- Analyse the diversity of communication used in different contexts.

 Assessment method